Send Events From Any Platform With a Webhook

 Events registered via webhook can be matched to web sessions if matching data is available (read more below "Matching webhook data with other session data").
 In case matching data is not available, webhook events will be handled as an individual session and can be delivered via Connectors with Click ID or without original click ID data as enhanced conversions (if in use).

-For platform-specific instructions on registering events, refer to these articles:
+For platform-specific instructions on sending offline-events, refer to these articles:

 Webhook query parameters